 The history of MT has not always been a happy one.
 Many mistakes were made and insistence on outworn conceptions and outdated theories has done little to enhance the reputation of the computer as an alternative translator.
 But we may have reached a point where external pressures make research into MT more than an esoteric academic pursuit.
 MT researchers believe that they now have the answers to many of the problems that have in the past proved so intractable.
-It is now clear that a high proportion of even the most serious problems of disambiguation can be solved by new and powerful semantic methods, and that the time is ripe for a new and concerted attack on the problems of MT.
+It is now clear that a high proportion of even the most serious problems of disambiguity can be solved by new and powerful semantic methods, and that the time is ripe for the third generation of MT systems.

-The present climate is summed up most appropriately in the final remarks of the excellent review paper by Hutchins (1978) :
+It seems to me that the present climate is summed up most appropriately in the final remarks of the excellent review paper by Hutchins (1978):

-"There is now a mood of quiet optimism in MT research : it is a mood which should not be taken lightly."
+"There is now a mood of quiet optimism in MT research: it is a mood which should not be taken lightly."
+REFERENCES